Sylvan Lake, Alberta: History

 The land that would later become the town was ceded to the Crown by the First Nations with Treaty 6 in 1877.

 Sylvan Lake was originally settled by French-speaking immigrants from Quebec and the United States.
 Arriving in 1898 from Michigan, Alexandre Loiselle and his family homesteaded the quarter section that later became the west side of today's Main (50th) Street and the businesses and homes immediately to the west.
 When the first settlers arrived at Sylvan Lake in 1899, the lake was named Snake Lake from the Cree name kinepik (ᑭᓀᐱᐠ) which referred to the numerous garter snakes in the area.
 The name was officially changed to Sylvan Lake in 1903 (Gaetz 1948).
 "Sylvan" is from the Latin sylvanus, which means "of a forest".

 Palliser's map of 1859 gives the name Swan Lake for the location.

 In the early twentieth century, groups of Estonian and then Finnish settlers moved to homesteads to the south and west of the fledgling settlement at Sylvan Lake.
 With their arrival came the early business community, a general store, a blacksmith, a hardware store, post office, barber, and restaurants.
 The completion of the Canadian Northern line to Rocky Mountain House and Nordegg in 1912 and the parallel Canadian Pacific in 1914 opened the west country to settlement and resulted in the incorporation of Sylvan Lake in 1913 under Mayor E. S. Grimson, a local hardware store owner.
 The anniversary of the founding of the town is celebrated every year in Sylvan Lake as "1913 Days".

-Farming quickly became a mainstay in the area and in 1923 an Alberta Pacific Grain Company elevator was built on the CPR line immediately north of what is now Cottonwood Estates.
+Farming quickly became a mainstay in the area and in 1923 an Alberta Pacific Grain Company grain elevator was built on the CPR line immediately north of what is now Cottonwood Estates.
 The elevator was torn down in the 1970s and the CPR line was abandoned in 1983 and removed in 1986.
 Since then, the right of way has survived as a natural area and walking path through Sylvan Lake.

 Elevators were also constructed along the CN line and were used by local farmers in the mid-century decades.
 They were torn down in the late 1990s.